maycon-jesus/unocss-preset-tailwind/README.md

+# WARNING!!!
-# I'ts not ready.
+## I'ts not ready.
 It is still under development.